LavaSheny/DAT505-Code/Session5/Works/test003 random fall down/README.md

 }
 ```

 * Plug random values into formula that each cube has different rotation speeds and move the mesh towards the bottom of the screen.
-If the mesh passes the bottom of the screen, code makes it appear on the top.
+If the mesh passes the bottom of the screen, code`cubes[i].position.y -= speed[i]` makes it appear on the top.
 Also x position is randomized.

 ```javascript
 function animate() {